Mont Blanc Tunnel fire: Fire

-By 11:30, 37 minutes after start of the fire, smoke had reached the French entrance of the tunnel, 6 km from the truck.
+By 11:30, 37 minutes after the start of the fire, smoke reached the French entrance of the tunnel, 6 km from the truck.
 At 11:39, another team of firefighters entered the tunnel from the French side but were blocked at the garage 5, 4,800 m from the truck.

 All the firefighters were rescued five hours later by a third fire crew that responded and reached them via a ventilation duct; of the 15 firefighters who had been trapped, 14 were in serious condition and one (their commanding officer) later died in the hospital.

-The fire burned for fifty-three hours and was estimated to have reached a temperature of 1000 °C, mainly because of the margarine load in the trailer, equivalent to a 23000 L oil tanker.
+The fire burned for fifty-three hours and is estimated to have reached a temperature of 1000 °C, mainly due to the margarine load in the trailer, equivalent to a 23000 L oil tanker.
 The fire spread to other cargo vehicles nearby that also carried combustible loads.
 The fire trapped around 40 vehicles in dense and poisonous smoke containing carbon monoxide and hydrogen cyanide.
-Due to weather conditions at the time, airflow through the tunnel was from the Italian side to the French side.
-Authorities compounded the chimney effect by pumping in further fresh air from the Italian side, escalating the fire while trapping toxic fumes inside.
-Only vehicles past the fire on the French side of the tunnel were trapped, while cars on the Italian side of the fire were mostly unaffected.
+Due to weather conditions, air flowed through the tunnel from the Italian side to the French side.
+Authorities compounded the chimney effect by pumping in more fresh air from the Italian side, escalating the fire while trapping toxic fumes inside.
+Only vehicles past the fire on the French side of the tunnel were trapped, while cars on the Italian side of the fire were largely unaffected.

 There were 29 deaths of people trapped inside of vehicles, and nine more died trying to escape on foot.
-All the deceased were on the French side, and were ultimately reduced to bones and ash by the intense heat.
+All of the deceased were on the French side, and were ultimately reduced to bones and ash by the intense heat.
 Of the initial fifty people trapped by the fire, twelve survived, all of them from the Italian side.
 Some victims were able to escape to the fire cubicles.
-Among them is Pierlucio Tinazzi, Italian security guard who attempted to rescue trapped people.
 The original fire doors on the cubicles were rated to survive for two hours.
 Some had been upgraded in the thirty-four years since construction of the Mont Blanc Tunnel to survive for four hours.